stuffed pork chops

 One of those ideas is below.
 Pork chops are pretty boring and I’m not usually that keen on them because the meat gets dry, and you can’t really cook pork medium-rare (but I could).
 So I’m always keen on making them more exciting and here goes: adopted and simplified Aaron Craze’s recipe for ‘cheeky chops’.
 Aaron Craze started off at Jamie Oliver’s ‘Fifteen’ and I’m sure he is very big now, I hope he still has the predilection for wacky names (‘geezer burgers’ was another dish of his).

-stuffed pork chopsServings: 2Time: about 45 minutes
+stuffed pork chopsServings: 2Time: 45 minutes

 - 2 large pork chop on the bone